 Malicious software programs are often designed to hack data, damage users’ devices and otherwise reputation.
 If you are a regular user of your device and it has got a common type of malware, you’ll most likely identify when it has been hit.
-Here are some solid suggestions on identifying malware and protecting your computer from it.
+Here are some solid suggestions on identify malware and protecting your computer from it.

 Signs Your Computer has Malware